by Texas Homesteader ~

 Chickasaw Plums Harvested In June/July

-Not only do the early spring blossoms delight our honeybees and give them a jumpstart on honey production, but these trees are pretty and produce plentiful albeit small plums.
+The early spring plum blossoms delight our honeybees and give them a jumpstart on honey production.
+And these trees are pretty and produce plentiful albeit small plums.

 These Chickasaw plums are small cherry-sized plums, but to me they’re not quite as sweet as the Mexican plums.
-So I enjoy them raw from time to time when they’re ripe & I’m strolling past them in the pasture.
-But I typically reserve jelly-making to the Mexican Plums.
+So I sometimes enjoy them raw but reserve jelly-making to the Mexican Plums.

 Jujubes Harvested In August

 Our remote pasture has a cluster of Jujube Trees, also known as Chinese Dates.
-I’m assuming the original trees were planted by previous inhabitants of that property, long-gone for decades now.
+They’re located at an old homestead site, long-gone for decades now.
 I suppose these jujube trees just grew into a thicket with all the dropped fruit.

-I love to harvest and Dry The Jujubes, then include them as a natural sweetener for my Pumpkin Granola.
+I harvest and Dry The Jujubes, then include them as a natural sweetener for my Pumpkin Granola.

 Elephant Garlic Harvested In July/August

 I hesitated to include this one in the list since it was obviously planted.
-But in the offsite pasture where an old homestead stood decades ago in the section we believe was their vegetable garden are several clumps of elephant garlic.
+But in an offsite pasture where an old homestead stood decades ago are several clumps of elephant garlic.

-However they look, smell & taste like mild garlic.
-We didn’t plant it nor do we ever tend to it, but I’m happy to harvest from it every year when needed!
+We didn’t plant it nor do we ever maintain it.
+But I’m happy to harvest from it every year!

 Mexican Plums Harvested In August/September

-These small plums make the most flavorful Lazy-Cook’s Plum Jelly you ever tasted.
+These small plums make the most flavorful Lazy-Cook’s Plum Jelly you ever tasted, and without added pectin.

 Persimmons Harvested In October

-We have several areas of persimmon trees.
-Like most of our native trees, the fruit is smaller than some of the imported varieties.
-My persimmons are often large-marble sized and begin to ripen in September.
+We also have several persimmon trees.
+Like most native trees the fruit is smaller than some of the imported or hybrid varieties available today.
+My persimmons are large-marble sized and begin to ripen in September.

-But as anyone who’s ever sampled a beautiful ripe-looking persimmon just a little too early – the astringent skin & flesh will surely make you pucker!
+But the astringent skin & flesh will surely make you pucker if you eat them too early!
 I don’t even attempt to sample one until October/November when the fruit is almost smooshy.

 Pecans Harvested In November

-There are several small groves of various pecan trees on our property.
+We have several small groves of various pecan tree varieties on our property.
 Most are the smaller yet delightfully flavorful native pecans.

 But there are a couple of huge Paper Shell Pecan Trees on a back pasture as well, I assume planted decades ago from previous inhabitants.